-Grant awards range up to $15,000 and support one-year research projects.
+Our intent is to create access and minimize barriers for people from a broad range of backgrounds who will add value to our professional communities.
+Grant awards range up to $25,000 and support one-year research projects.
 Research related, but not limited, to the following areas is encouraged:

 - Impact of digital technology on libraries, museums, and archives